NREL/EP-Launch/planning/NFP-EP-Launch-Groups.md

 The current interface for EP-Launch 3 does not allow shift-clicking a range of files or control clicking to select multiple files.
 This will be changed to allow multiple files to be selected individually using control-click in turn or by using the shift-click and selecting a group at once.
+The commonly used CTRL-A to select all files in a folder will also be implemented.

 Once multiple files are selected when the "RUN" button is pressed, the currently selected workflow will be run on each of the files selected.
 For workflows that